 What we see, what we do and who we meet: it usually happens right in our neighborhood.
 These little randoms make up most of our lives here in Berlin.
 With every little piece of the puzzle we hope to get closer to portraying an authentic picture of the city.

 Our man Jan Herdlicka continues his charming project “Sammelkarten”.
 I think you know the procedure by now: you can get a package of beautiful handmade mini-prints of Jans photographs.
-If you are lucky you even find a “print”-card in your package, that gets you a nice print!
-All you have to do is like his page and write him!
+If you are lucky you will even find a “print”-card in your package which will get you an awesome print of his work.
+All you have to do